rava-dosa/beautiful-jekyll/_posts/2021-03-01-GuideToThinkingHumans.md

 ---
 layout: post
-title: Summary of Guide to Thinking Humans
+title: Summary of A Guide for Thinking Humans
 subtitle: By Melanie Mitchell
 tags: [agi, books, summary]
 ---